A Few Accomplishments

 Successful claim construction and participation in response to USPTO office actions.

 - VPF Agreements for South America, Philipplines, and Ireland

 Representing multiple clients spanning eight countries, negotiated VPF agreements collectively subsidizing up to $300M of digital cinema equipment.

 Camcorder detection technology first developed by defense contractor Apogen (now Qinetiq).
 Sharpened business plan and brokered sale of the technology to FPSI, Inc.

 In collaboration with In-Three, drove the first public demonstration of 3-D at ShoWest 2005, where major film directors first pitched digital 3-D projection to an audience of exhibitors, a major step towards the success of the format.

 Business planning, technology review, and partnership negotiations for a planned $100M rollout of terrestrial distribution infrastructure for the distribution of digital motion pictures.

 - Deluxe Laboratories

-We worked closely with Deluxe management, providing strategy guidance and market analysis in the foundation and operation of its digital cinema division.
+Strategy guidance and market analysis in the foundation and operation of its digital cinema division.